EticaAI/docs.etica.ai/README.md

-# Document repository for Etica.AI
+# Document repository of Etica.AI
-This is the Document repository for [Etica.AI](https://etica.ai) available at [docs.etica.ai](https://docs.etica.ai).
+This is the Document repository of [Etica.AI](https://etica.ai) available at [docs.etica.ai](https://docs.etica.ai).

 - [The IEEE Global Initiative on Ethics of Autonomous and Intelligent Systems](ieee-gieais/)